nomad-coe/nomad/docs/api.md

 This also allows you to add additional meta-data to your upload (e.g. comments, references, coauthors, etc.).
 Here you also determine, if you want an *embargo* on your data.

-Once the data was published, you cannot delete it anymore.
+Once the data is published, you cannot delete it anymore.
 You can skip this step, but the reset of the tutorial, will only work for you, because the data is only visible to you.

 To initiate the publish and provide further data: